High-Tech 'RoboGlove' Saves Major League Hands

 Hill called the product "probably the best I've seen for the guys who've been hit in the hand or who have broken bones in the hand" and need both physical and mental protection.

-"I do believe that anyone wearing the glove would fare far better than someone without it," Hill says.
+"I do believe that anyone wearing the glove would fare far better than someone without it," Hill said.
 "The glove appears to be the best product out there to do what it's designed to do."

 XProTeX isn't just intended for pro players.
 Kasarjian figured he'd have a bountiful market in softball for both genders and youth baseball, but he didn't think he'd make his investment money back in the first full year of sales.

-\Of 19 online baseball retailers Kasarjian contacted, 17 quickly responded and bought his entire January-to-March stock of 70,000 gloves.
+Of 19 online baseball retailers Kasarjian contacted, 17 quickly responded and bought his entire January-to-March stock of 70,000 gloves.
 "It really surprised us."

 Baseball may change at a glacial pace, but after Kasarjian's fast start, he's willing to slow the pace considerably to make sure his glove fits as many well-compensated hands as possible.